Porter, Indiana

 Porter is a town in Westchester Township, Porter County, in the U.S. state of Indiana.
-The population was 4,858 at the 2010 census.
+The population was 5,210 as of the 2020 census.
 Porter is in the Indiana Dunes ecosystem, which played a role in the creation of The Nature Conservancy, and inspired conservation efforts.
+It is home to Porter Beach, also known as Johnson's Beach, on Lake Michigan.

-Porter is noted for its proximity to Indiana Dunes State Park and for its railroad heritage.
-Porter was the southern terminus for the Chicago and West Michigan Railway.
+Porter is located near Indiana Dunes State Park and on the southern railroad terminus of the Chicago and West Michigan Railway.

 History

 Porter had its start in the 1850s when the railroad was extended to that point.

 Historic sites

 The Joseph Bailly Homestead is located in Indiana Dunes National Park on Howe Road, just north of U.S. 20.
 It is the residence of three generations of the Bailly family.
 Joseph and Marie Bailly arrived here in 1822 from the St. Joseph River in Michigan.
 He had been a fur trader on Lake Michigan for nearly 30 years when he set up his family home along the Little Calumet River.